KIBINNANEKO/react-english-helper-openai/README.md

-# react-english-helper-openai

-"Mystic Teacher" - my own mini-project aimed at developing an interface that will interact with the Chat GPT model to assist in learning the English language.
+Mystic Teacher

 Demonstration:

 FOR EASIER VIEWING AND BETTER PERCEPTION, OPEN THE GIF IN FULL SCREEN.

 ![Gif](https://github.com/KIBINNANEKO/react-english-helper-openai/blob/main/frontend/src/assets/demonstration.gif)

+"Mystic Teacher" - my own mini-project aimed at developing an interface that will interact with the Chat GPT model to assist in learning the English language.

 Development stages: